echelonagents/promptengineering-guide/docs/03_rag_embedding.md

 # RAG, Embedding and Vector Databases
 Retrieval Augmented Generation (RAG) combines the reasoning abilities of language models with the accuracy of external knowledge bases.
-In week three we learn to build systems that fetch relevant context and feed it to a generator model.
+The contents showcase how to build systems that fetch relevant context and feed it to a generator model.

 ## Outline
 - the RAG workflow
 - embedding models
 - vector databases